atsign-foundation/at_demos/sshnp_docker_demo/README.md

 Docker version 23.0.5, build bc4487a
 ```

-2. You will need 3 atSigns and their associated `.atKeys` files (one for each docker container).
+2. You will need 2 atSigns and their associated `.atKeys` files.
+If you will be running your own rendezvous service, you will instead need 3 atSigns (one for each docker container).
 Instructions on how to get your atSign and its keys file can be found [here](https://www.youtube.com/watch?v=8xJnbsuF4C8).
 For each of your atSigns, put the `.atKeys` file into the `keys/` directory.
 For example, your file structure should be similar to:`sshnp/keys/@sshnp_key.atKeys`, `sshnpd/keys/@sshnpd_key.atKeys`, `sshrvd/keys/@sshrvd_key.atKeys`.

-### 2. Finding IP of sshrvd
+### 2. Finding IP of sshrvd*

+If you are using a rendezvous service serviced by Atsign, you may skip any of the `sshrvd` steps denoted by the *

 This is a tedious but short step where we need to do to find the IP of the sshrvd docker container.

 1. Let's build and run the `sshrvd` docker container by running